chenghong-cch/parquet-file-merger/README.md

 Parquet File Merger
 ===================

-A simple Python tool for merging Parquet files into a single DataFrame and exporting it as a CSV file.
+A Python tool for merging Parquet files into a single DataFrame and exporting it as a CSV file.

 Features
 --------